 Students spend a significant amount of time outside of school hours preparing for competitions.

 We look forward to welcoming new riders in the future.
 For more information about the Equestrian team and competition dates, please contact the College.

 The Cattle Show Team of Emmaus College is unique to our school.
-Our College is lucky to be in partnership with Lake Moogerah Droughtmasters who supply the cattle for our students to show on their behalf.
+Our College is lucky to be in partnership with Lake Moogerah Droughtmasters and Reynolds Head Droughtmasters who supply the cattle for our students to show on their behalf.
 As part of 7-12 Sport and in afternoons after school, students in the Cattle Show Team train and prepare the cattle each year to participate in local and regional shows.
 Students in our Cattle Show Team proudly represent our College and our cattle breeders when competing in the show ring aiming to be judged champion cattle.
 We are well known in our region for the professional way that our students handle and show our cattle.
-Together, Emmaus College and Lake Moogerah Droughtmasters, each year achieve significant results in the show ring.
+Together, Emmaus College, Lake Moogerah Droughtmasters and Reynolds Head Droughtmasters, each year achieve significant results in the show ring.

 The South East Colleges Association of Sport (SECA Sport) was established to facilitate and promote a spirit of camaraderie, competitiveness and support amongst the ten Brisbane Catholic Education member schools.

 Emmaus College proudly participates in a range of SECA sports which include: